klayu/hb_dialpine/content/english/pages/privacy-policy.md

 Twlio Studio
 Twilio Programmable Voice - Speech Recognition

-If you are a in the medical service business / provider, we sign a "Business Associate Addendum" with you and ensure that we have a BAA with the the above two providers as well.
+If you are in the medical service business / provider, we will sign a "Business Associate Addendum" with you and ensure that we have a BAA with the the above provider/s as well.

 Refer to Twilio Hipaa Eligible Services here : https://www.twilio.com/content/dam/twilio-com/global/en/other/hippa/pdf/Hipaa_eligible_products_and_services-323.pdf

-For HIPAA enabled accounts, no customer voice data is used to train AI Models.
+For HIPAA enabled accounts, NO customer voice data is used to train AI Models by these Twilio.

 For Non HIPAA enabled accounts, Twilio may use voice data of callers to improve the accuracy for speech recognition AI Model.